 I have established that the Bristol Shattocks came from Wellington.
 John Shattock (1779-1842) married Ann May (1789-1859) in 1809 in Bristol.
 She was born in Yatton, 11 miles (17 km) south-west of Bristol.
 So we can probably assume he was living in Bristol at this time.

-He and his wife had eight children, listed in the Wellington-Bristol Shattock Genealogy below.
+He and his wife had eight children, listed at the bottom of the Milverton branch genealogy.
 The descendants of the Wellington and Bristol Shattocks scattered to British former colonies, although I have not found descendants who emigrated to the United States.